Blog

 What Age Should Kids Get a Phone?

-The average age kids get a phone is between 12 and 13.
-With that in mind, it’s up to the parents to be the best judge of whether their child is ready for a cell phone.
+The average age at which kids get a phone is between 12 and 13.
+With that in mind, it’s up to the parents to judge whether their child is ready for a cell phone.

-At a time when cell phone use is growing, tech industry leaders, like Bill Gates, have publicly said their children didn’t receive their own phones until high school.
-James P. Steyer from Common Sense Media also didn’t allow his children to have cell phones before high school but has stated, “no two kids are the same.
+At a time when cell phone use is growing, tech industry leaders like Bill Gates have publicly said their children didn’t receive their phones until high school.
+James P. Steyer from Common Sense Media also didn’t allow his kids to have cell phones before high school but stated, “No two kids are the same.
 There is no magic number.
-A kids’ age is not as important as his or her own responsibility or maturity level.”
+A kid’s age is not as important as his or her own responsibility or maturity level.”

-Modeling appropriate cell phone use, limiting access, implementing parental control settings, and teaching children about the dangers of cyberbullying and how not to be a cyberbully can help prepare children for this responsibility.
-As a parent, it’s important to recognize the common effects of technology on children to better understand how phone usage affects your child.
-If you’re looking for additional tips on how to teach responsibility to your child, the Children’s Bureau parenting blog and resource page is a great place to start.
+Modeling appropriate cell phone use, limiting access, implementing parental control settings, and teaching children about the dangers of cyberbullying and how not to be a cyberbully can help prepare them for this responsibility.
+As a parent, it’s important to recognize the common effects of technology on children to understand better how phone usage affects your child.
+If you’re looking for additional tips on how to teach responsibility to your child, the All For Kids parenting blog and resource page is a great place to start.